 On the positive side, it makes smaller claims faster and more predictable.
 Instead of negotiating compensation amounts, there are fixed payments based on how long your symptoms last.
 However, this means lower compensation.

-To learn what sums up as a minor injury after a motor vehicle accident.
-Get in touch with our expert No Win No Fee solicitors today.
+To learn what sums up as a minor injury after a motor vehicle accident, get in touch with our expert No Win No Fee solicitors today.